ilovetocode2019/telegram.py/README.md

 Python 3.6+ is **required** to install and use telegram.py.

-Install the latest release from PyPi:
+Install the latest release from PyPI:

 ```bash
 # Mac/Linux